-Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes to reopen at 9am
+Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes reopen

 "We understand how disruptive and inconvenient it is for customers with the bridge operating at 75% capacity and we want to re-open all eight lanes as soon as possible."

-"As we have made clear, the installation of the new strut and rebalancing of the bridge's loadbearing capacity is a complex operation."
+The installation of the new strut and rebalancing of the bridge's loadbearing capacity was a "complex" operation, he said.

 "Our bridge engineers, contractors and operations teams have worked extraordinarily hard over the past two weeks to come up with a solution, while also innovating and responding in real time to keep traffic moving safely around the city."

-Gliddon said the freak event, where a 127 kph wind gust blew a truck over and damaged the bridge strut, was unprecedented in the bridge's 61-year history.
+Gliddon said the freak event, in which a 127km/h wind gust blew a truck over and damaged the strut, was unprecedented in the bridge's 61-year history.

 "Waka Kotahi thanks our customers for their patience and understanding while we work as quickly and safely possible to make a permanent repair to the bridge that will open all eight lanes."